maximilianMairinger/sanitizeAgainst/README.md

-# Sanitize Object
+# Sanitize Against

-Sani-obj is a library for sanitizing objects, intended to filter the options of incoming requests on the server.
+Sanitize Against is a library for sanitizing objects, intended to filter the options of incoming requests on the server.
 It is highly customizable, but simple to use and tries to be decently fast while being safe.

 ## Why?